aaronsaray/aaronsaray.com/_posts/2016-09-27-get-better-at-logging.md

 **Excuse 2: Logging to a disk is a bottleneck**
 The majority of my fellow PHP developers are not working on projects where the logging to a file is going to be the bottleneck - or there isn't that much traffic that it matters.
 And if that's a real big deal, use a different logging mechanism - logs don't just exist in the filesystem.
 Stop that.

-**Excuse 3: The log file becomes too unweildy to find information in**
+**Excuse 3: The log file becomes too unwieldy to find information in**
 Well, I can't argue that a big logging file can be a problem - but that doesn't mean there aren't solutions for this.

 So what do we do?